 Streaming for a full day can be stressful, both mentally and physically.
 You need to prepare yourself before the big day, take care during the stream, then have 2-3 days of rest afterward.

-How to Host a Marathon Stream on Twitch
+How to Host a 24 Hour Stream on Twitch

 To host a successful marathon stream on Twitch, you will need to get plenty of rest ahead of time, schedule content to keep things interesting, and work out a schedule with your moderators.
 Streaming for 5-6 hours can be mentally and physically draining.
 Streaming for a full 24 hours is far harder, so you need to be on point with your health beforehand.